sinskiy/sinskiy.site/README.md

 # How can I access it?

-It's hosted on [GitHub Pages](https://pages.github.com/).
-Link is https://sinskiy.github.io/
+It's hosted on [Vercel](https://vercel.com/).
+Link is https://sinskiy.vercel.app/

 # Can I clone it?